Burl26/UglyMetronome/README.md

 ramp function so the tempo would gradually increase as I played along.
 I also wanted to keep track of how long I practice a piece at a tempo.
 I couldn't find anything, so I created my own.

 The original code was developed in Visual Studio 6/MFC with DirectX 9.0.
-Thus, it looks ugly, but I got used to it.
+Thus, it looked ugly, but I got used to it.
 When I ported MFC to FLTK and DirectX to Jack, I retained the ugliness.

 Features: